Locality in Residuated-Lattice Structures: Gaifman Locality

-Consequently, if every position of each connective $\circ\in\CL$ is monotone or antitone then for every formula $\phi$ there is a formula $\psi$ in \textit{prenex normal form}, i.e. a string of quantifiers applied to a quantifier-free formula that is strongly equivalent to $\phi$, i.e. such that for any finite $\CP$ model $M$ and $\bar{m}\in\CP$ \end{prop} \begin{proof} a) By $\exists$-witnessing for some $m\in M$.
-The proof for b) is symmetric.
+Consequently, if every position of each connective $\circ\in\CL$ is monotone or antitone then for every formula $\phi$ there is a formula $\psi$ in \textit{prenex normal form}, i.e. a string of quantifiers applied to a quantifier-free formula that is strongly equivalent to $\phi$, i.e. such that for any finite $\CP$ model $M$ and $\bar{m}\in\CP$ \end{prop} \begin{proof} i.
+By $\exists$-witnessing for some $m\in M$.
+Therefore: The proof for ii. is symmetric.